IshanGarg2596/my-programs/README.md

-# my-programs
-my repository of standard algorithms and common problems that i solve in c language and c++.
+repository for algorithms that i have implemented.